bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 August 9, 2014

-Distance: 12.2 km
+Distance: 12.2 km (7.6 mi)

-Cumulative Elevation Gain: 1230 m
+Cumulative Elevation Gain: 1227 m (4026 ft)

 Although the mountains on the Icefields Parkway are known for great alpine scenery, Noseeum Peak appears to hold a lion's share of stunning surroundings.
 The climb is filled with wonders around every corner.
-From hiking up Noseeum Creek and ascending alongside a tall waterfall, to skirting a cobalt lake and traversing the summit ridge, there's scarcely a stretch that doesn't tantalize.
+From hiking up Noseeum Creek and ascending alongside a tall waterfall to skirting a cobalt lake and traversing the summit ridge, there's scarcely a stretch that doesn't tantalize.

 We have Marko Stravic to thank for finding a nearly hands-free route to the summit of Noseeum Peak.
 After parking at a pullout, Sonny Bou and I followed an intermittent trail on the right bank of Noseeum Creek.
-An hour after starting out we reached the headwall at the end of a valley.
+An hour after starting, we reached the headwall at the end of a valley.
 Somehow we missed the trail at the bottom.
 The gully we took looked easy – even inviting – but it turned out to be surprisingly steep.
 However, after scrambling up we found the trail that climbs the headwall.
 (The start of the headwall trail, as we learned on our descent, is left of the gully, up a steep, dirt slope.)

 We followed the trail as it zig-zagged up the headwall before fading into a small, forested plateau lined by cliffs.
 Through the trees, we could make out the upper waterfall of Noseeum Creek.
 That was our next objective.
 After crossing a tiny glade, we hit a rocky stream and followed it up to the impressive falls.
 Flowing down rough rock, the water begins as a narrow torrent only to disperse into a magnificent broad curtain.
 Who could resist taking a photo?